 This could allow the person in possession of these stolen secrets to predict what was on the screen of corresponding tokens.

 Another type is a sequence-based token.
-The idea is you have a list of pre-agreed upon numbers, like a one-time pad.
+The idea is you have a list of pre-agreed upon numbers, like a one-time password.

 Even if attackers were to spy on your communication, they would not know the next valid number in the sequence.
 They could phish your current number, but this would not allow them to continue to compromise you into the future.

-Another popular method is basically an on-demand, one-time pad.
-One-time pads are unbreakable if used properly and their modern implementation involves an authentication token being delivered to a user via an SMS or automated call.
+Another popular method is basically an on-demand, one-time password.
+One-time passwords are unbreakable if used properly and their modern implementation involves an authentication token being delivered to a user via an SMS or automated call.